dappradar/defi-providers/README.md

 ## Contact

 Do not hesitate to contact us with any questions.
-Here is the discord [link
+Here is the [discord](https://discord.gg/fd44Kn9N)